Q: Is the Accessible Education Center open?

-A: AEC is communicating directly with students who utilize accommodations such as sign language interpreters, captioning, and document conversion, and will coordinate with instructors to identify the most effective approaches for access given the remote class structure.
+A: Students who utilize accommodations such as sign language interpreters, captioning, and document conversion should be in communication directly with AEC who can assist with instructor coordination to identify the most effective approaches for remote class access.
 If you have questions or concerns about how your accommodations will be facilitated in a remote setting, please contact our office to set up an appointment with an advisor: call 541-346-1155, email email@example.com, or use our online scheduling tool.

 Q: What about barriers I experience related to class policies?